Frequently Asked Questions

 Do cadets travel anywhere?

 Definitely!
-For summer training, Cadets travel to one of 28 summer training centres located in different parts of Canada.
+For summer training, Cadets can travel to one of 28 summer training centres located in different parts of Canada.

 What is Summer Training?